-This is a bit old now as I'm planning a new video, but I finally got around to doing the write up because of that so I thought I'd finally get around to posting it here since instructables no longer lets you post just videos, which fine, just be warned all the following steps are basically in the video, though I've made a few edits since.
+This is a bit old now as I'm planning a new video (edit: have added as second video above), but I finally got around to doing the write up because of that so I thought I'd finally get around to posting it here since instructables no longer lets you post just videos, which fine, just be warned all the following steps are basically in the video, though I've made a few edits since.

 Also I know there's quite a few tutorials on here about photogrammetry, but I'm not aware of many using Regard3D which is by far the best of the free programs available imo.

 Now I'm not an expert at any of this.
 I've tried as best as possible to read through all the documentation, at least the parts I understand, and condense that into a video.

 Also please note the cleanup process was aimed at getting it ready for sculpting.
 I know that people like to scan objects to then 3d print them, but I don't have a 3d printer, so you'll have to look somewhere else for the details on how to do that properly.

 UPDATE: Lots of people have asked for the photos.
 For the model of the first video I will not be sharing it, BUT I did a followup video (the second one), in which I specifically made photo sets I can share.
 You can find more info about all that in this blog post.

 So there are free programs out there like Autodesk 123D Catch (which was a bit limited when I checked it out) and there are some open source programs like VisualSFM but I wanted something that was both open source, and therefore free (w/ no patent issues) AND allowed for commercial use, and the only program that seemed to satisfy that requirement was Regard3D.
 Also it's the only one of the open source programs that takes you from the photos to the finished model.
 Otherwise you might have needed 2-3 different programs as this [blog post](https://pfalkingham.wordpress.com/2016/09/14/trying-all-the-free-photogrammetry/) illustrates.